reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     This blade enables you to view the enrollment details for the individual enrollment that you just created.

-1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment, and then save them to a file for later reference.
+1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment, and then paste them in any text editor such as notepad for later use.

    ![](./media/lab5img10.png)